 Both bikes are two-strokes.
 But the KTM is a powerful racing machine, while the teeny-tiny Peewee 50 makes riding as simple and easy for a complete beginner.
 PW 50 is about 8 inches shorter making it ideal for 4 – 5-year-olds who may be shorter for their age.

-What’s it like to put up this KTM 50cc dirt bike for sale?
+What’s it like to sell this KTM 50cc dirt bike?
 If you keep the bike well-

 maintained, the response will be positive.
 This mini KTM enjoys a high resale value.